 What do employers have to have in place to ensure anyone driving for work is completely covered while driving for work – what are the most common pitfalls that render their cover invalid?

 If driving company vehicles, it’s essential that the driver has the appropriate driving licence.
-E.g. does their licence allow them to drive with a trailer or particular weight of vehicle?
+For E.g. does their licence allow them to drive with a trailer or a particular weight of a vehicle?
 So you need to have a system to check driver category qualifications, expiry dates and validity at the required intervals.

 It’s important to ensure that the driver has the correct age profile to be allowed to drive under that policy.
-E.g. a driver under 21 – or with less than 12 months continuous driving experience – could be subject to a higher policy excess.
-Some policies need 2 years continuous driving experience or the driver is not covered.
+E.g. a driver under 21 – or with less than 12 months of continuous driving experience – could be subject to a higher policy excess.
+Some policies need 2 years of continuous driving experience or the driver is not covered.
 Policies have different terms and conditions, so it’s important the terms and conditions are read carefully.

 Drivers with inappropriate amounts of rest.
 Particularly those driving commercial vehicles for extended periods of time, particularly if a tachograph is required to log this time.

-Claims for loss of vehicle or items stolen from vehicle will be declined if the keys were not removed from the vehicle.
+Claims for loss of a vehicle or items stolen from a vehicle will be declined if the keys were not removed from the vehicle.
 So you need a policy about vehicles being locked.
 Perhaps laptops in the boot etc.

-What about employees driving their own private vehicles on company business – what are they covered (or not covered) for on their private policies?
+What about employees driving their own private vehicles on company business – what are they covered (or not covered) for on their privacy policies?
 What would an employer checklist for ensuring compliance is met consist of?

 Do they have Business use on their own policy?
 This is typically the responsibility of the employee and most employment contracts will state this in their terms and conditions